ulises-c/KlipperConfig/README.md

 - Creality Filament Runout Sensor
 - KlipperScreen connected to a Raspberry Pi 4
 - GulfCoast Robotics All Metal Hotend
-- Creality All Metal Extruder
+- Bondtech BMG Extruder Clone

 # Printer Info - ExtEnder 3
 Below are some changes made to my printer compared to the stock configuration that would affect the config file